N91489/WGDeploy/README.md

 ## Pre-Installation

-1. **Setting up Static External IP**:

-  In most cloud environments, it’s recommended to use a static external IP for      your server so the VPN clients can always connect to the same address.
+1. **Setting up Static External IP**:In most cloud environments, it’s recommended to use a static external IP for      your server so the VPN clients can always connect to the same address.

    - GCP: Reserve a static external IP for your instance under VPC network >                External IP addresses.